SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 You can find more information on the use of requirements files [here](https://pip.pypa.io/en/stable/user_guide/#requirements-files).

+I advised adding replacing in your `setup.py` the list named 'requirements' by the following code to always keep in sync the requirements for your package specified in `setup.py` and those specified in `requirements.tx` in order to always have an up to date `setup.py`.

+    :::python
+    with open('requirements.txt') as f:
+        requirements = f.read().splitlines()

+This is necessary as the command `pip/conda install` doesn't check the `requirements.tx` file to install the dependencies, but the 'requirements' value in your `setup.py` file.

 I **STRONGLY** advise you to write tests and run them regularly.
 I recommend using [pytest](https://pytest.org/) to run your tests.
 The dependency on pytest is specified in requirements_dev.txt as it is only used during development.